 For more information on foreign currency transfers, and to find the best deal for you, speak to a foreign currency specialist like MoneyCorp.
 The UK government’s Money Advice Service also provides additional advice on sending money overseas.

 Hiscox have years of experience supporting business contractors; this has enabled us to produce tailored contractor insurance policies which are highly tailored to the risks specific to the position.
-Find out more today, apply for a quote to see how Hiscox can help protect your venture.
+Find out more today, apply for a quote or find answers to queries such as how much does an commercial cover cost and what level of liability is right for my business in our Insurance FAQ Hub.
+See how Hiscox can help protect your venture.